 Manual testing is possible using tools like tag debuggers, Charles, Fiddler, or the developer tools in your browser, but these options are highly manual and prone to human error.
 Automation is much quicker, more accurate, and more enjoyable.

 ObservePoint’s automated solution allows users to set up scans of their implementation with rule-based testing that reports when the data being collected doesn’t match expectations.
 ObservePoint users can use their existing portfolio of tests or they can generate new tests in order to verify that their Launch implementation is functioning as expected.
-These features include validation plans, remote file mapping, web audits, and the tag hierarchy.
+These features include validation plans, remote file mapping, web audits, and the tag initiators.

 Together with manual solutions like TagDebugger to spot-check individual pages as necessary, ObservePoint will make it possible for you to easily verify that tags are firing as expected.